Why looking after yourself is important for parents and carers

 Raising children is an important job, and looking after yourself helps you do the job well.
 That’s because looking after yourself physically, mentally and emotionally gives you the energy you need to help your child grow and thrive.

 Looking after yourself involves looking after your relationships, your health and your wellbeing.

 When you’re focused on looking after babies or children, it’s easy to forget or run out of time to look after these parts of your life.
 But looking after yourself is worth it – it’s good for you and good for your child.

 Looking after your relationship with your partner

-Open communication can help you cope with the relationship changes that come with becoming a parent.
-You might be getting less sleep, less time to talk to each other and less time alone with each other.
+Open communication can help you cope with the relationship changes and challenges that sometimes come with raising children.
+You might be getting less sleep, less time to talk to each other, and less time alone with each other.
 This can sometimes lead to disagreements.

-Setting realistic expectations, being understanding and forgiving each other during the early years can often make the difference between staying together and drifting apart.
+Setting realistic expectations, being understanding and forgiving each other can often be the difference between staying together and drifting apart.

 - staying active

 Regular physical activity improves circulation, increases your overall metabolism, boosts your immune system and makes you feel good.
 It’s great if you can get out into the fresh air for a daily walk.
 Or you could jump around the house listening to your favourite music.

 Healthy food gives you energy.
 If you keep your pantry and fridge stocked with healthy foods, it’ll be much easier to have healthy meals and snacks.